josh26turner/UoB-Library-App/docs/portfolio/2 Requirements.md

     * Open reservation page
     * Select reservation
     * Select cancel reservation
-* Alternative Flow:
-    * Perform login as described
-    * User has unpaid fines, shows warning on homepage and can choose to be directed to payment webpage
-    * User account is blocked, shows "account blocked" page, redirect to instrutions to visit service desk
 * Exceptional Flow:
-    * User has no internet connection
+    * User has no internet connection, the user is then prompted to connect to the internet
-    * SSO is offline.
-    * App will not work if WMS is offline, redirect to offline circulations info page.
+    * The book is already cancelled, during which the flow will continue as if it succeeded

 ## Flow Decomposition

-We have chosen to decompose the goal - Checkout Book:
+Decomposition of Checkout Book:

-* Once the checkout process is started the app should check the user library account status to ensure they are able to checkout a book.
+* Once the checkout process is started, the app should check the user library account status to ensure they are able to checkout a book.
 * The user should select their library branch.
 This could be done automatically using geofencing.
 * The user should then be asked to scan the RFID tag in the book.
 * The application reads the barcode from the book.
 * The application communiates with the OCLC WMS Platform to checkout the book.
-* If the checkout is successful, then the books security status on the RFID should be turned off, so that alarms do not sound.
+* If the checkout is successful, then the books security status on the RFID tag should be turned off, so that alarms do not sound.
 * The application should show a confirmation to inform the user the book has been checkout out.
 * If the checkout is not successful, then inform the user of the reason for failure.